StevenMayher/431-2021/classes/class18/README.md

     - The Final Portfolio submission link is now on [Canvas](https://canvas.case.edu).
     - Although there are no Tuesday TA office hours, Piazza is open for any last-minute questions.
 5. Instructions for Project B will be posted as soon as possible.
+6. Congratulations to [Kristi Lin-Rahardja](https://kristilinr.netlify.app/) for her new website!
+This is motivated (at least in part) by [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX).

 ## One Last Thing